graemechristie/azure-storage-net/README.md

 # Microsoft Azure Storage SDK for .NET (4.0.0)

+**Note: This repository has been forked from [The Official Azure Storage Repository](https://github.com/graemechristie/azure-storage-net) and modified to build Xamarin IOS and Android versions of the library.
+This is currently a work in progress and should be used at your own risk.
+This work is in no way officially supported by Microsoft or anyone else.
+Additionally, Table Storage is currently unlikely to work with Xamarin.iOS as some of the code utilising relection has not been (and may not ever be) refactored.**

 The Microsoft Azure Storage SDK for .NET allows you to build Azure applications that take advantage of scalable cloud computing resources.

 This repository contains the open source subset of the .NET SDK.
 For documentation of the complete Azure SDK, please see the [Microsoft Azure .NET Developer Center](http://azure.microsoft.com/en-us/develop/net/).

 ## Features